nickbrandt/GitLab/README.md

 # gitlab-git-http-server

-This is a proof of concept for unloading Git HTTP traffic from the GitLab Rails app (Unicorn) to a separate daemon.
+gitlab-git-http-server was designed to unload Git HTTP traffic from the GitLab Rails app (Unicorn) to a separate daemon.
 All authentication and authorization logic is still handled by the GitLab Rails app.

 Architecture: Git client -> NGINX -> gitlab-git-http-server (makes